ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### COSE/JOSE Algorithms

-See the section on "Application Profiling Considerations" in {{RFC9052}} for a discussion on selection of cryptgraphic algorithms and related issues.
+See the section on "Application Profiling Considerations" in {{RFC9052}} for a discussion on selection of cryptographic algorithms and related issues.

+The profile MAY require the protocol or system using EAT provide an algorithm negotiation mechanism.

-The profile document should list the COSE algorithms that a verifier must implement.
+If not, The profile document should list a set of algorithms for each COSE and JOSE message type allowed by the profile per {{message-type}}.
-The attester will select one of them.
-Since there is no negotiation, the verifier should implement all algorithms listed in the profile.
+The verifier should implement all of them.
+The attester may implement any of them it wishes, possibly just one for each message type.

-If detached submodule digests are used, the COSE algorithms allowed for their digests should also be in the profile.
+If detached submodule digests are used the profile should address the determination of the hash algorithm(s) for the digests.

 ### Detached EAT Bundle Support